-This tart Michigan cherry pie is delicious with the streusel topping but even better with a scoop of vanilla ice cream on top. —Diane Selich, Vassar, MI
+This tart Michigan cherry pie is delicious with the streusel topping but even better crowned with a scoop of vanilla ice cream. —Diane Selich, Vassar, Michigan

 - Pastry for single-crust pie (9 inches)

 - 5 cups frozen pitted tart cherries, thawed and drained or fresh tart cherries, pitted

 - 1-1/4 cups dried cherries